 Supervision on the of insider information: The monitoring of policy and measures are in written format with respect to the Good Corporate Governance and handbook for the Board of Directors which has already been discussed in the Board and Executive meeting.
-The top management of the Company have also been informed about the announcement of Securities and Exchange Commission which stated that the management (including the spouse and legitimate child who has not become sui juris - or, in other words, not yet 20 years of age) must report the change of stock ownership to the Securities and Exchange Commission as stipulated in the law called Securities and Exchange Commission Act B.E.
+The top management of the Company have also been informed about the announcement of Securities and Exchange Commission which stated that the management (including the spouse and legitimate child who has not become sui juris - or, in other words, not yet 20 years of age) must report the change of stock ownership to the Securities and Exchange Commission Act B.E.
 2535 in the section 59 within 3 days after the change of ownership of Securities taken place, and also report to the Company's secretary to report to the Board of Directors for acknowledgement.
 Moreover, the management in the meeting has also been informed about the penalty imposed upon those who violate the laws.